gromacs/gromacs/docs/user-guide/mdrun-performance.rst

         up to 8 hardware threads per core.
-        This feature can usually be enabled or disabled either in the hardware bios or through a setting in the Linux operating system.
-GROMACS can typically make use of this, for a moderate free performance boost.
+        This feature can usually be enabled or disabled either in the hardware bios or through a setting in the Linux operating system. |Gromacs| can typically make use of this, for a moderate free performance boost.
 In most cases it will be enabled by default e.g. on new x86 processors, but in some cases the system administrators might have disabled it.
 If that is the